gottarollwithit/parabum/README.md

-# parabum
+# splitzz
-Parabum - Track Your Money - Split Your Bills
+Splitzz - Track Your Money - Split Your Bills